82ndAirborneDiv/call-ads/article.md

 ```

 This will display sample products and let a visitor click on one, when they do, it will begin a call to the agent.

+The images are in the `public/images` folder and are just some random product images, you can swap them out for any actual images you want to, this just gives you an idea how it works.

+The actual brains of this page is the javascript, which takes the passed `call_token` and `client_name` as well as the selected item the user is interested in talking about and begins a browser phone call.

 Now, let's set up `cc.ejs`, which is the agent control panel: